 Stratification of the near-surface layer influences physical and biological processes in the ocean such as the extent of vertical mixing, the ocean's response to wind forcing, the timing of the spring bloom, vertical nutrient fluxes, and plankton distribution.
-Under increased stratification, there is a tendency for more primary production to be recycled within the upper mixed layer and, hence, less available for the deeper layers.
+Under increased stratification, there is a tendency for more primary production to be recycled within the upper mixed layer and hence less available for the deeper layers.
 The variability in stratification was examined by calculating the density (sigma-t) difference between the near-surface and 50 m water depth.
-The density differences were based on monthly mean-density profiles calculated for several hydrographic areas on the Scotian Shelf (see Figure 33) as defined by Petrie et al. (1996).
-The long-term, monthly mean-density gradients for 1981-2010 were estimated; these were subtracted from the individual monthly values to obtain monthly anomalies.
+The density differences were based on monthly mean density profiles calculated for several hydrographic areas on the Scotian Shelf (see Figure 33) as defined by Petrie et al. (1996).
+The long-term, monthly mean density gradients for 1981-2010 were estimated; these were subtracted from the individual monthly values to obtain monthly anomalies.
 Annual anomalies for each area were estimated by averaging all available monthly anomalies within a calendar year.
 These estimates could be biased if, in a particular year, most data were collected in months when stratification was weak, while in another year sampling was in months when stratification was strong.
 However, initial results using normalized monthly anomalies obtained by dividing the anomalies by their monthly SDs were qualitatively similar to the plots presented here.
 The Scotian Shelf-wide average annual anomalies and their five-year running means were then calculated for an area-weighted combination of subareas 4-23 on the Scotian Shelf.
 A stratification of 0.01 (kg m-3)/m represents a difference of 0.5 kg m-3 over 50 m.

 The dominant feature is the period from about 1950 to 1990 with generally below-average stratification in contrast to the past 25 years that are characterized by above-normal values (Figure 31).
-Since 1948, there has been an increase in the mean stratification on the Scotian Shelf, resulting in a change in the 0-50 m density difference of 0.34 kg m-3 over 50 years.
+Since 1948, there has been an increase in the mean stratification on the Scotian Shelf, resulting in a change in the 0-50 m density difference of 0.33 kg m-3 over 50 years.
 This change in mean stratification is due mainly to a decrease in the surface density, composed equally of warming and freshening (Figure 32).
-Stratification in 2019 was significantly greater than in 2018 due to the surface freshening that had a greater effect than the surface cooling.
-Examining the 2019 stratification anomaly for areas 4-23 on the Scotian Shelf shows that the near-normal anomaly for the Scotian Shelf (Figure 31) is due to an area-average of positive and negative on the Scotian Shelf with no obvious pattern (Figure 33).
+Stratification in 2020 was significantly lower than in 2019 due to the surface becoming saltier and warmer.
+Examining the 2020 stratification anomaly for areas 4-23 on the Scotian Shelf shows that the near-normal anomaly for the Scotian Shelf (Figure 31) is due to an area-average of positive and negative on the Scotian Shelf (Figure 33).